Beyond the Safety Tax: Mitigating Unsafe Text-to-Image Generation via External Safety Rectification: Background

-\begin{itemize} \item \textbf{Goal:} The defender, primarily the model developer, has two key objectives: (1) to prevent the T2I model from generating unsafe content under any input prompt; and (2) to ensure that safety mechanisms have no adverse effect on benign content generation. \item \textbf{Capability:} The defender is assumed to have full access to the model parameters and the ability to deploy safety mechanisms as needed. \end{itemize}
+\textbf{Defender.} The defender (model developer) has two objectives: (1) preventing unsafe content generation, and (2) preserving benign utility.
+We assume the defender has full access to model parameters to deploy safety mechanisms but lacks prior knowledge of specific adversarial prompts.